 The less arsonist amongst us might want to stick with the traditional approach of secateurs and shears.
 Simply cut the dead top growth back to a point just above the fresh new basal growth.

 Just one note of caution: Where grasses are concerned, it is important to know your grasses.
 Only deciduous grasses require this treatment.
-In the case of evergreen grasses (such as Stipa tenuissima, Stipa gigantea or Anemanthele lessoniana) these should be combed of dead material by hand.
+In the case of evergreen grasses (such as Nasella tenuissima, Stipa gigantea or Anemanthele lessoniana) these should be combed of dead material by hand.
 Simply run your hands through them and take the dead material away in your fingers.
-Some grasses can be coarse enough to cut your hands so do wear gloves when doing this.
+Some grasses (such as Miscanthus and Cortaderia) can be coarse enough to cut your hands so do wear gloves when doing this.

 Don’t forget to add the plant waste to the compost heap.
 If your heap is looking a little squishy and slimy, this carbon rich material will add valuable structure to your compost.
 Turning the plant waste into your heap will evenly distribute the material throughout the heap.
 At the same time your heap will get a vital oxygen boost and keep the composting process from stalling.